What are the responsibilities and job description for the Adaptive Horseback Riding Instructor-in-Training position at Ride for Joy?

 - Assisting with the selection of and monitoring the appropriateness of assigned equines and tack, under the supervision of a certified instructor.

-- Setting-up and taking-down equipment and signage before and after lessons, including putting away all toys and other equipment used during lessons.
+- Setting-up and taking-down props, toys, and equipment before and after lessons.

 - Meeting regularly with a PATH Intl. mentor to ensure RFJ and PATH Intl. policies and guidelines are being met and progress toward certification is made within the time parameters set by the certification process.